Wasted vote: Terminology

 where $v_i$ is the vote share of unrepresented party $i$ and $n$ is the overall number of unrepresented parties.
 The lost vote can be given as a percentage of the total number of votes or as the absolute number of votes.

 By electoral system

-Plurality voting
+First-past-the-post voting

-In plurality systems (first past the post voting and plurality block voting), the ballots of voters outside of the plurality may be considered "wasted" as they do not contribute to the final outcome.
-The proportion of votes that are wasted in a district may exceed half of votes cast, sometimes as much as 82 percent.
-This situation sometimes leads to an overall result where more votes are cast for defeated candidates than are used to elect anyone.
+In first-past-the-post voting, votes for candidates lower than the first or second place may be considered wasted since the strategic voting choice would involve picking the lesser of two evils among the top two frontrunners.
+The proportion of votes that are wasted in a district may exceed half of votes cast.
+This situation sometimes leads to an overall result where in total more votes are cast for defeated candidates than are used to elect anyone.

 Proportional representation

 In proportional electoral systems, representatives are elected in rough proportion to voter preferences, each being elected by about the same proportion of votes, resulting in almost all votes being used to elect someone.
 This results in fewer wasted votes than in plurality voting.
 This also results in each party being represented roughly in proportion to its share of the overall popular vote.

 In list PR systems, this relationship is established based on party votes.
 In single transferable voting, most winners in each district are elected by the same number of votes (surplus votes are transferred away), and the rest of the successful candidates are elected by about that same number of votes, even if that number does not meet the quota.
 Under both list PR and STV systems, 80 to 90 percent of votes or more are used to elect the winners.
 That rule holds true both at the district level and overall.